Maikel Garcia Preview, Player Props: Royals vs. Blue Jays

 Maikel Garcia At The Plate

-- Garcia is batting .280 with 19 doubles, four triples, four home runs and 30 walks.
+- Garcia has 19 doubles, four triples, four home runs and 30 walks while hitting .277.

+- In 68.9% of his 106 games this season, Garcia has picked up at least one hit.
+He's also had 28 multi-hit games.

-- Garcia has had at least one RBI in 37.1% of his games this season (39 of 105), with more than one RBI seven times (6.7%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Garcia has driven home a run in 39 games this year (36.8%), including more than one RBI in 6.6% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.